Elgar Saddened By Decline Of Test Cricket In South Africa - UrduPoint

 "It would be sad going forward for us just to play with two Test matches in a series, to me it's not the best way for guys to learn about the format," he said.

-"It's a massive Test for us, our highlight Test of the year," said Elgar, who is to captain Somerset in the County Championship later in the year.
+"It's a massive Test for us, our highlight Test of the year," said Elgar, who has been linked with English county sides Somerset and Essex.

 "We have another game where we have to make a solid start.